IBMSPadmin/beta/docs/README.md

 With many years of experience behind us, we've created a utility that can help the daily work of IBM Spectrum Protect administrators.

+Whith my colleagues, we've been trying around to find a good tool to make our own daily TSM/SP work easier.
+We've made several Perl-based solutions like [tsmadm.pl](https://tsmadm.pl.fleischmann.hu/) and we have had a [Node.js poc](https://github.com/FleXoft/spadmin.js) in the past.
+These are the ones that are still available on the web.

+More than a year ago, we tried to create such a solution in [Python3](https://www.python.org/), which is so popular today.
+We're not Python programmers, but we wanted to try how to solve this in Python.
+At the moment we have reached a stable state that we would like to share and get feedback on.

 We ask you to contribute with your constructive comments and suggestions to the developers.
 The source code not yet opend for the public.

 ![spadmin.py](images/spadmin_screen_01.png)

 # Main features

-- cli with IBM SP command completion
+- **cli with IBM SP command completion**
-- the command complition can also handle IBM SP objects
+- **the command complition can also handle IBM SP objects**
 - command alisases
 - command history
 - command result history (TimeMachine)
 - grep
 - HTML output
 - predefine custom commands for easier daily work
 - historical data retrieve
 -

 # Prerequisites